 OECD Home › Statistics Directorate › Latest Documents

-Annual inflation in the OECD area rose by 2.0% in the year to June 2012, down from 2.1% in the year to May 2012.
-This easing in the annual rate of inflation was driven by higher energy prices which accelerated to 5.1% in September, up from 3.5% in August, while food price inflation slowed to 2.1% in September, compared with 2.2% in August.
+Annual inflation in the OECD area rose by 2.2% in the year to September 2012, up from 2.1% in the year to August 2012.
+This slight increase in the annual rate of inflation was driven by higher energy prices which accelerated to 5.1% in September, up from 3.5% in August, while food price inflation slowed to 2.1% in September, compared with 2.2% in August.

 This seminar, which is organised jointly by the OECD and Statistics Korea, will address the issue of making statistics more easily understandable and appealing using the latest data visualization techniques.

 A major step forward towards putting the measurement of well-being at the heart of policy-making was taken at a four-day international conference which ended in New Delhi today.

 The STAN Bilateral Trade Database by Industry and End-use category (BTDIxE) provides values of exports and imports of goods for OECD countries and non member economies.
 Data are presented by partner country, by industry and by end-use category from 1990 onwards.